Fardeen6295/SAP-SQL_Server-Power_BI/README.md

 <img width="1318" height="238" alt="{CC73831C-F6F0-4BF9-9744-2541D64F7FC9}" src="https://github.com/user-attachments/assets/bcfcb11b-3775-4e55-a59b-fd2cb3d16f14" />

+In Bronze Layer tables like
+* Customers
+* Materials
+are loaded completely in every run, NO INCREMENTAL LOAD cause they are usually small in terms of reocrds

+* Fact_Order
+  In This AEDAT i.e Updated_On in english is used to Load Data INcrementally

+"SELECT * FROM SAPSR3.KNA1 WHERE ERDAT >= '" + (DT_WSTR, 20)  @[User::LastLoadDate] + "'"

+* Fact Order Detail
+  In this table we don't have any date column by default but this is the table which will have highest number of records so we can't load in fully in everyrun so we use Fact_Order as a Parent atbel and use that table in the sourcequery

+  "SELECT * FROM SAPSR3.VBAP WHERE VBELN IN ( SELECT VBELN FROM SAPSR3.VBAK WHERE AEDAT >= '" + @[User::LastLoadOrdDet] + " ')"

 ## Developemt of SSIS Packages (Silver Layer)
 Silver Layer is used for Transforming brz incremental data and clean it and then load it in stg schema tables